Kristina01111000/Drws_site/README.md

 Not going to store videos on the site, only the first lesson which is free, just have links to everything how to organize the videos on patreon also? fix the form so people get added to constnat contact

+confirm that the site is not goig tocharge adnd remove pmp form it